spine-tools/Spine-Toolbox/docs/source/data_store_form/managing_data.rst

 Managing data
 -------------

-This section describes the available tools to manage data, i.e., adding, updating or removing at the same time.
+This section describes the available tools to manage data, i.e., adding, updating or removing data at the same time.

 .. contents::
    :local: